 It is freeing to move swiftly and easily through life.
 While easily being able to recognize, assess and observe situations and self simultaneously.
 Then action, or inaction, come naturally.

 Part of my own cognitive development is being an award winning speaker at Toastmasters International and choosing my thought partners.
-Some of which include the International Association of Facilitators, the International Coaching Federation and the Institute for Professional Excellence in Coaching.
+Some of which include the International Association of Facilitators, the International Coaching Federation and the Institute for Professional Excellence in Coaching and the Institute of Coaching McLean Hospital, a Harvard Medical School Affiliate.